binux/lixian.xunlei/README.rst

  - Download with wget/aria2

 A plugin for flexget
- - add task with flexget
+ - add task by flexget
+ - get all files as input from xunlei lixian

 Usage
 -----